 Supervises: Swings, Staff Assistants and Overhire staff

-Guarantee: 30 hours/week, 30 weeks min. (subject to change based on CBA) In addition with summer hours as needed to support summer classes and shows.
+Guarantee: 40 hours/week, 36 weeks min.
+In addition with summer hours as needed to support summer classes and shows.

 FLSA Status: Non-exempt

 Please submit the following items to our email, Careers@Cornish.edu: